 If you agree with the statements concerning your company presented below, this style can fit into your office:

-1 BCA and International Association of Professional Art Advisors, [w:] Art in the workplace benefits both employees and company, 15.04.2015
+1 BCA and International Association of Professional Art Advisors, [in:] Art in the workplace benefits both employees and company, 15.04.2015